Al-NadhariFaroq/chat-application/README.md

-To compile the code
+- Compile the code by running
 ```bash
 ant
 cd classes
 ```

-Then, start the rmi registry
+- Then, start the rmi registry
 ```bash
 rmiregistry&
 ```
-or , if you want to use another port
+- or , if you want to use another port
 ```bash
 rmiregistry <port number> &
 ```

-Then, start the server on localhost
+ - Then, start the server on localhost
 ```bash
 java ChatServer
 ```

-or, if you want to use another host
+- or, if you want to use another host
 ```bash
 java ChatServer <host>
 ```

-Two version of client exist, Textual and graphical to run the textual version run
+- Two version of client exist, textual and graphical to run the textual version run
 ```bash
 java TextualClient <host>
 ```

-to run the Graphical version run
+- to run the Graphical version run
 ```bash
 java GraphicalClient <host>
 ```